 Snorkelling in Kimmeridge Bay - photo courtesy of Julie Hatcher

 Experienced divers can explore shipwrecks and underneath piers to see a huge variety of fish and other sea creatures which go unnoticed by those above the water.
-Diving day trips operate from Swanage Pier, Weymouth Harbour, West Bay and Poole.
+Diving day trips operate from Swanage Pier, Weymouth Harbour and Poole.
 Beginners can do a 'try dive' at Swanage Pier as part of a diving day experience.

 Whether you’re a beginner or advanced, we’d always recommend booking on a guided tour and seeking advice from local experts – it’ll make for a much more enjoyable and safer day out when you get to see all the best bits of Dorset below the waterline.

 If you'd like to read our other blogs about reconnecting with Dorset, click on the following links: